 The Avalon Media System is an open source system for managing and providing access to large collections of digital audio and video.
 The freely available system enables libraries and archives to easily curate, distribute and provide online access to their collections for purposes of teaching, learning and research.
 The Avalon community is made up of a dozen educational, media and open-technology institutions.
-The project is led by the libraries of Indiana University Bloomington and Northwestern University and is funded in part by a three-year National Leadership Grant from the Institute of Museum and Library Services.
+The project is led by the libraries of Indiana University Bloomington and Northwestern University and is funded in part by a two-year grant from The Andrew W. Mellon Foundation.

 Video and audio collections for education are growing in importance and size.
 University libraries and archives need a complete and scalable system so they can easily curate their video and audio files and manage workflows for generating video and audio content.
 Their key requirements include: